Emanem/skyrim-pm/README.md

 ## Status

 Currently does basic unpacking of compressed mods and should install and manage dynamic choices within each archive.
-Does not support inter-packages/mods references.
+Does support inter-packages/mods references when specifying the `-o` (or `--override`) option.

 If not specifying option `-s` (or `--sse-data`) it will try to lookup the Skyrim SE `Data` directory (otherwise in case of failure will output files/directories into `./Data` hence in such cases you want to run _skyrim-pm_ from wihtin `Skyrim Special Edition` directory).

 If you have an archive without _ModuleConfig.xml_ you can try running it with `-x` (`--data-ext`) option to try install the files based on their names: _*.esp/bsa/ini_ will go into the specified _Data_ directory,whilst files under _meshes_, _textures_, _sound_ and _interface_ will be copied with their own relative paths under respective subdirectories.